 Description

-tinkerBOY Terminal RJ45 to USB Converter v1.0 uses Soarer’s Converter firmware so you can use your old IBM Model M Terminal and compatible keyboards on a modern computer with USB support.
+tinkerBOY Terminal RJ45 to USB Converter v1.0 now uses QMK Firmware (a lot better than Soarer’s converter firmware) so you can use your old IBM Model M Terminal and compatible keyboards on a modern computer with USB support.

 Features: